SCLW/Circuitry-Based-Sound/readme.md

 Lancaster, Don. *Das CMOS-Kochbuch.* IWT-Verlag, 1980.

+Landy, Leigh, and John Richards. *The Music of Sounds and the Music of Things: Sonic Creativity Within Sampling and DIY Cultures.* Routledge, 2024.

 Maxfield, Clive. *Bebop to the Boolean Boogie: An Unconventional Guide to Electronics.* Newnes, 2003.

 Roads, Curtis. *Computer Music Tutorial.* The MIT Press, 1996.